eudorach/portfolio_ds_projects/NHANES_analysis/README.md

 ## Why This Project Exists

-As a physician assistant with experience in both surgical and clinical research settings, I've ordered hundreds of metabolic panels, lipid profiles, and hormone labs.
+As a physician assistant with experience in both surgical and clinical research settings, I've ordered hundreds of metabolic panels and lipid profiles.
 I know what these numbers look like at the bedside — but I wanted to understand what they look like at the population level.

 This project started with a clinical question I kept coming back to: **which biomarkers actually track meaningfully with obesity, and which ones are just noise?**